venkataravuri/ai-ml-notes/docs/llm-powered-autonomous-ai-agents.md

 By default, the LLMs bases its responses on textual content it has ingested during training.
 The training data may not include company's private data resulting inaccurate answer.
 To make LLM base its answer on private unseen data, we can agument user query with more context.
 For example, a legal document, a technical manual, or search results.
 We can then instruct the model to generate its answer based on that data.

 To faster agument data relevant to user query, you can use 'Search Engines'.
-But they are only capable of keyword search
+But they are only capable of keyword search.

 Vector databases provide efficient and quicker way to augument models with relevant context informaton.
 They have advanced indexing and search algorithms top perform efficient similiarity searches.